Azure/ahds-reference-architecture/README.md

 ### Testing

-Once the reference architecture deployed successfully you can test the solution for individual (single file) FHIR message flow using Postman.
+Once the architecture deployed successfully you can test the solution for individual (single file) FHIR message flow using Postman.

 - Visit another page and follow the instructions for setting up Postman
 - Make API calls to test FHIR service using Postman